 Harmful Flame Retardants

-The following chemical flame retardants are linked to severe health concerns, including cancer, fertility issues, genetic defects, hormonal imbalance, and reduced thyroid and liver function.
+The following chemical flame retardants have been linked to severe health conditions by theincluding cancer, fertility issues, genetic defects, hormonal imbalance, and reduced thyroid and liver function.

 It is best to avoid products that use any of these toxic fire retardants.
 Not only are they unsafe for human contact, but they will also leave behind a strong chemical odor in your home.
 This odor can lead to eye and skin irritation and trouble breathing.
 In more severe cases, it can cause headaches and nausea.